The Design, Collect & Analyze module includes three different types of map questions:

 After you have set up your background map, go to the page where you want to place the map question and add any of the available map questions from the element library.
 In all map question elements you have to first write a label or title for the drawbutton, which is the button that the respondent clicks to start drawing on the map.
 Drawbuttons look like this (see the arrow in orange):

 It is recommended that the text on the drawbutton is unique and linked to the question you want to ask, as the drawbutton name is used to categorize answers in the analysis tool.
+Make sure that you don't make the drawbutton text too long!
+You can always add any further questions or text in the Question label.

 You can also choose a color for the drawbutton and the map marker.
 Additionally, in the Map point element, you can choose an icon from our icon library to display on the drawbutton and on the map point.
 You can browse the available icons at Font Awesome.